Engiven helps nonprofits raise donations via cryptocurrency

 “Working at the intersection of technology and social innovation, our team paid close attention to the Bitcoin boom.
 As the industry grew, it became apparent that most nonprofits did not have the clarity or resources to leverage this new asset class, and we saw that as a greatly missed fundraising opportunity,” said Engiven cofounder James Lawrence in a statement.
 “Engiven is an online platform that educates its nonprofit members while also helping them navigate the process of receiving and tracking cryptocurrency donations, ultimately allowing them to grow and adapt to this new way of giving.”

-For $10 a month, or $100 a year, nonprofits can access the Engiven platform, with an online dashboard that mirrors what most nonprofits are used to seeing on other online giving applications.
-Additionally, Engiven hopes to provide free ENGV tokens to all of its nonprofit members (as permitted by law) after the company’s own Initial Coin Offering is launched.
+For $10 a month, or $100 a year, nonprofits can access the Engiven platform, with an online dashboard that mirrors what they are used to seeing on other online giving applications.
+Engiven hopes to provide free ENGV tokens to all of its nonprofit members (as permitted by law) after the company’s own Initial Coin Offering is launched.
 Additional tokens may also be allocated on an annual basis (again, as permitted by law) directly correlated to the global use and circulation of the ENGV token.

-The quick, simple sign-up process is as follows:
+The simple sign-up process is as follows:

 When a nonprofit signs up online with Engiven, they can begin receiving cryptocurrency donations in as little as three minutes.
 The nonprofit begins by filling out a short online application, agrees to terms of service, and then enters a credit card for their membership fee.